keithasaurus/koda-validate/README.md

 Koda Validate aims to provide enough tools to handle most common validation needs; for the cases it doesn't cover, it aims to allow easy extension.

+Even though there is an existing `FloatValidator` in Koda Validate, we'll build our own.
+(Extension does not need to be limited to new functionality; it can also be writing alternatives to the default for custom needs.)

 ```python
 from typing import Any
 from koda_validate import *